 “Drop the gun, now!” yelled the officer closest to me from behind his shielding driver side door.
 He seemed to be looking right at me.
 They all did.

 “I said, drop the gun!” he repeated.

 I looked down and saw Telly’s revolver in my hand.
 How I had gotten it, I had no idea.
 And even more confusing was the fact that the humans could see me.

-“Drop the gun or we’ll shoot!” yelled another one of the officers.
+“Drop the gun or we’ll shoot!” yelled another one of the officers surrounding me.

 Didn’t they see my wings?
+I wondered.
 Weren’t they afraid?

 I let the revolver fall out of my hands and before I could say a word, a couple officers tackled me from behind and brought me to the floor.

 “No!
 Stop it!”
 I heard a woman yell.
-Though a fleshy palm was forcing my face into the asphalt, I had no problem recognizing that voice.
-It was Jackie.
+Though a fleshy palm was forcing my face into the asphalt, I had no problem recognizing the voice.

 “You don’t understand,” begged Jackie.
 “That’s my brother!
 He’s been missing for years!
 He’s sick mentally.
 He’s not right!
 He sees things!
 Please, don’t hurt him!”

 The officer pulled my hands behind my back and I felt the cold steel of handcuffs tighten around my wrists.